READ THESE GUIDELINES BEFORE SUBMITTING WORK. Failure to follow the instructions contained herein will result in an automatic rejection.

 Payment for Publication:

 Access to The Poet’s Haven website is free of charge.
-Any meager profit generated by advertisements either goes toward paying for and promoting the site or towards producing our offline events and publications.
+We no longer have any advertising on the site pages.
+Any meager profit generated by our book sales goes right back in to publishing the next book and keeping this site running.
 We cannot pay for work to be published on the website.

 Payment for work used in print publications will be described in that print publication’s submission call.